rsksmart/devportal/docs/04-resources/02-contribute/hacktivator-program.md

       Demonstrating how to use and integrate tools with Rootstock-compatible tools and libraries.

       **Contribution Ideas:**

-        A. Explaining the concept of a sidechain and how Rootstock utilizes it.
+        * Explaining the concept of a sidechain and how Rootstock utilizes it.

-        B. Step-by-step guides on integrating wallets, SDKs, or APIs with Rootstock applications.
+        * Step-by-step guides on integrating wallets, SDKs, or APIs with Rootstock applications.

-        C. Step-by-step guides on using ecosystem dApps - refer to the “Building DeFi on Bitcoin” series on the Rootstock blog.
+        * Step-by-step guides on using ecosystem dApps - refer to the “Building DeFi on Bitcoin” series on the Rootstock blog.
     </Accordion.Body>
   </Accordion.Item>
   <Accordion.Item eventKey="2">